shahrozmalik87/Manage-Multiple-Social-Accounts-privacy-policy/README.md

 **Last updated: August 14, 2026**

 ## Overview
-Manage Multiple Social Accounts ("the Extension") is developed by Shahroz Malik / Auralix Studio.
+Manage Multiple Social Accounts ("the Extension") is developed by Shahroz Malik.
 This privacy policy explains how the Extension handles user data.

 ## Data Collection
 The Extension does **not** collect, store, or transmit any personally identifiable information.
 Specifically, we do not collect: